jkotests/watirways/manuscript/locator/locator_basics-attribute.md

 If something on the page looks different (ex the text size, the background colour, etc), it means that a style has been applied to the element.
 Often, to reduce maintenance of the page, developers will extract these styles into a style sheet that defines groups of styles.
 These groups of styles are called classes.
 An element can use one or more classes by defining the class attribute.

-While the class is a standard html attribute, there is special handling by Watir.
-Consider the following html:
+While the class is a standard HTML attribute, there is special handling by Watir.
+Consider the following HTML:

 {lang="html"}
 ~~~~~~~~